templecloud/website/lessons/3d-basic-rendering/introduction-to-ray-tracing/how-does-it-work.md

-Note: you can also check the lesson [An Overview of the Ray-Tracing Rendering Technique](/lessons/3d-basic-rendering/ray-tracing-overview/ray-tracing-rendering-technique-overview) if you are interested in learning about ray-tracing specifically.
-This lesson is more of a general introduction to 3D rendering.
+Note: this lesson is more of a general introduction to 3D rendering.
+You can also check the lesson [An Overview of the Ray-Tracing Rendering Technique](/lessons/3d-basic-rendering/ray-tracing-overview/ray-tracing-rendering-technique-overview) if you are interested in learning about ray-tracing specifically.

 To begin this lesson, we will explain how a three-dimensional scene is made into a viewable two-dimensional image.
 Once we understand that process and what it involves, we will be able to utilize a computer to simulate an "artificial" image by similar methods.
 We like to think of this section as the theory that more advanced CG is built upon.